nodejs/node/doc/api/fs.markdown

 fs.writeFile('message.txt', 'Hello Node.js', 'utf8', callback);
 ```

-Any specified file descriptor has to support writing.

 Note that it is unsafe to use `fs.writeFile` multiple times on the same file
 without waiting for the callback.
 For this scenario,
 `fs.createWriteStream` is strongly recommended.

-_Note: Specified file descriptors will not be closed automatically._

 ## fs.writeFileSync(file, data[, options])